 (Entrance to the Academy of Fine Arts Vienna)

-An exhibition involving works from the academy’s paintings collection resides in the rather fine 19th-century university buildings on Schillerplatz square, next to the Schiller monument.
+A series of exhibitions involving works from the academy’s paintings collection has a home in the rather fine 19th-century university buildings on Schillerplatz square, next to the Schiller monument.

-Bosch’s The Last Judgment typically forms a centrepiece of the main Gemäldegallerie exhibition, which can draw on several dozen paintings and similar from the likes of Titian, Rubens, Van Dyck and Rembrandt, as well as contemporary works.
-Check locally to see what’s actually exhibited at any one time, though.
+Bosch’s The Last Judgment typically forms a centrepiece of each of these main Gemäldegallerie exhibitions, which draw on numerous paintings and similar from the likes of Titian, Rubens, Van Dyck and Rembrandt.
+Every exhibition usually involves a dialogue with contemporary works, too.

 Subway: Museumsquartier (U2 line) or Karlsplatz (U1, U2 and U4 lines)